What on Earth does the word “sticky” have to do with your business website?

 Sticky sites look professional and give a positive impression of your brand’s credibility.
 So when it comes to making a first impression online with consumers and search engines, your site needs to look the part.

-Here are our top business website design trends for 2018.
+Here are our top business website design trends to avoid.

 Make navigating your site super simple.